nodekit-io/nodekit-darwin/README.md

 We went for platform specific code to allow searching by language on GitHub to show up appropriately (e.g., trending repositories in Swift, C#), to allow separate version numbers for minor platform-specific changes, and because the repositories are in essence not dependent on each other, but rather complementary language ports with the same functionality and API.

 ## News
+* (March 2016) Added sample application, a beautiful lightweight chat application to highlight how to use {NK} NodeKit
 * (February 2016) Split platform versions into their own repositories on GitHub
 * (February 2016) Initial release of NKScripting using the Chakra engine on Windows 10 platforms;  other engines coming
 * (February 2016) Added [roadmap](http://roadmap.nodekit.io) for tracking contributions and future plans